 Validating his product idea with his audience paid off — to the tune of $10,000 in course sales on John’s launch day.

-(P.S.: Podia makes it easy for creators like John to build and sell online courses, digital downloads, membership communities, and more.
-Sign up for a free account today .)
+(P.S.: Podia makes it easy for creators like John to build and sell online courses, digital downloads, coaching sessions, and more.
+Sign up for a free 30-day trial today.)

 As you gather audience research and feedback during this step, make sure to note down as much information as possible — no matter how tiny the details.
 The more insights you put together now, the more effective our next step will be.